Carlye J. Hughes: Early life and education

 Hughes, a native of Fort Worth, Texas, received a Bachelor of Arts in Drama from the University of Texas at Austin and worked as a corporate trainer for many years before attending seminary at the Virginia Theological Seminary, graduating in 2005.
 Hughes is currently a Doctor of Ministry student at the School of Theology of the University of the South in Sewanee, TN.

 Ordained ministry

 Hughes was ordained in 2005.
 She served in a Lilly Fellowship at St. James' Episcopal Church in New York City, followed by five years as rector of St. Peter's Episcopal Church in Peekskill, New York.
 Trinity Episcopal Church in Fort Worth, Texas, called Hughes to serve as rector beginning in June 2013.
 Hughes is the first woman to serve as rector in the Episcopal Diocese of Fort Worth and the first African-American priest to serve in that parish.

 Personal life

-Hughes is married to David Smedley and is the daughter of Coach Robert Hughes.
+Hughes is married to David R. Smedley and is the daughter of Coach Robert Hughes, a longtime boys’ high school basketball coach and a member of the Naismith Basketball Hall of Fame.